The purpose of this study is to review each of the three priestly garments of the Old Testament in detail.

 The same as the High Priest’s undergarments previously described.

-All believers are priests unto God and serving under the authority of the High Priest.
-(1 Peter 2:9)
+All believers are priests unto God and serve under the authority of the High Priest, Jesus the Messiah!

 The Tabernacle of Moses Series: